Showing posts sorted by relevance for query treasure. Sort by date Show all posts

 The CryptO'pinion?

 Adamsky has created a platformer with all the aspects of a wonderful old-school treasure hunt.
-Ignoring the modest appearance, each room is superbly designed and requires thought before blinding running off.
+Ignoring the modest appearance, each room is superbly designed and requires thought before blindly running off.
 This humble puzzle aspect adds much to the exploration and is thus addictive and enjoyable.

 Moaning aside, believe it or not, I have tremendously enjoyed Nowe Przygody Gilberta.
-It's far from perfect and that's a shame because it could have been great with more thought.
+It's far from perfect, and that's a shame because it could have been great with more thought.
 I'd say 70% - close but no cigar.

 Greetings to PP for adapting a new version that features unlimited energy!!